 Microsoft Excel aligns text to the bottom left and numerals to the bottom right of cells by default.
 You may easily change the default alignment by utilizing the ribbon, keyboard shortcuts, the Format Cells dialog, or by creating your own unique number format.
 This article will show you how to middle align in Excel.

 In this article, we will apply two methods that are very convenient to middle align in Excel.
-We will utilize the Alignment group and apply the VBA code to middle alignment in Excel.
+We will utilize the Alignment group and apply the VBA code to the middle alignment in Excel.
 Let’s suppose we have a sample data set.

 1. Utilizing Alignment Group to Middle Align

 Alignment is the third group in the Home tab ribbon, following the Clipboard and the Font groups.
 There are more than ten buttons, including the drop-down menu buttons.
 Most importantly, Alignment group buttons can be used to position, rotate, and align the content within a cell.
 The alignment of the texts is set, in particular, via the Top Align, Middle Align, and Bottom Align buttons.
-Additionally, in addition to the buttons for Align Left, Center, and Align Right.
+Additionally, in addition to the buttons for Align Left, Center Align, and Align Right.
 Orientation, Increase Indent, and Decrease Indent are also options.
 Here, we will use the middle align icon which will center the contents between the top and bottom of the cell.

 - Here, select the data set, and then you will see that the data set does not show the middle alignment.

 - Therefore, we want to do the middle alignment.